Academic Innovation & Distance Education Latest Updates - Spring 2019 - Volume 4

-Welcome back Bulldogs!
+Welcome back everyone~

 As always, I welcome your ideas and feedback on our work.
 Innovation is inspired through collaboration.
 Share your comments and ideas by emailing: email@example.com.

-Until our next updates…have a great semester!
+And until our next updates…have a great semester!

 Danielle Leek, PhD

-Academic Innovation & Distance Education
+Director, Academic Innovation & Distance Education

 About the AIDE Department